For Beauty Negligence Claims Call 01772 783314

 Which types of piercings cause injury?

-If you can think of any part of the body, then a body piercer will no doubt be willing to pierce that body part for you.
+Any part of the body that you can think of, or point to, a body piercer will no doubt be willing to pierce that body part for you.
 From the most common areas to be pierced, such as ears, noses, and eyebrow piercing, over the last decade or so, the world of piercing has become more adventurous with piercing salons appearing in every town, and more and more choices available to the customer.

 According to a recent survey, the 10 most painful areas of the body to be pierced are listed below, and our personal injury solicitors have detailed some of the risks of personal injury that we have come across with that sort of piercing: